wp-plugins/wpcareers/readme.txt

 = Is this compatible with the WP plugin auto-upgrade feature? =

-For Uninstalling the plugin please run the plugin Uninstaller utility
+Yes, but to uninstall the plugin, please use the plugin Uninstaller utility

 == Screenshots ==

-1. Screenshot input Area
+1. Screenshot input area
 2. Screenshot main